cooperkeenan/SE_Group_Project/docs/api-docs/index.md

 ---
-_layout: landing
+title: EnviroMonitorApp API
 ---

-# This is the **HOMEPAGE**.

-Refer to [Markdown](http://daringfireball.net/projects/markdown/) for how to write markdown files.

-## Quick Start Notes:

-1. Add images to the *images* folder if the file is referencing an image.
+# EnviroMonitorApp API Docs

+Welcome!
+Click **API** in the left-hand nav to browse the classes, or
+open the full index at [api/toc.html](api/toc.html).